 - profitability (gross margin, financial contribution, etc)

 - speed, etc, etc

 Also consider that some decisions and challenges are difficult because you don't have the necessary knowledge or experience, in which case you need first to decide if the decision or challenge is actually appropriate and necessary for you at this stage.

 If you don't have the necessary knowledge or experience to compile a decision-making template, then you are not in a good position to make the decision, and you need to bring in the necessary knowledge and experience.

 Some decisions have to be made when you are not ready, in which case it is all the more important to be as measured as you can be, rather than resort purely to instinct.

 Other decisions may seem urgent and necessary, but actually - if you probe and challenge the situation - might not actually be necessary at all.

 Do not be forced into a decision if having considered the implications carefully you decide that it's not the best thing to do.
 The decision to do nothing is often a perfectly good option.

 Whatever you do - try to be as objective and measured as you can be, and where it's appropriate or necessary, definitely seek input from others.

-Well prepared decisions are easier to make and to implement, and generally produce the best results.
+Well-prepared decisions are easier to make and implement and generally produce the best results.